Distributed Corruption Detection in Networks: Introduction

-Moreover, if $|T|>(1/2+2\delta)n$ then there is a linear time algorithm that identifies subsets as above from the given reports.
+Moreover, if there exists a truth assignment compatible with $\rho$ with $|T| > (1 + \frac{c_4}{d}) \frac{n}{2} $, then there is a linear-time algorithm that identifies subsets $T' \subset T$ and a subset $B' \subset B$ satisfying~(\ref{eq:main_cond_dir}).
 If we only assume that $|T|>|B|$ then the detection algorithm is exponential. \end{theo}